ecoslacker/yaaco/README.md

 ## Installation

-Clone this project to your computer:
+For `git` users, clone this project to your computer:

 ```
 git clone https://github.com/ecoslacker/yaaco.git
 ```

-or download a **zip** copy and extract it.
+or download this repository as **zip** file (green button above) and extract it.

 This framework does not require installation, just copy the directory and run the main script from a Python interpreter.